-How does it play?
+How do they play?

-Where is the Renewaball made?
+Where are the Renewaball tennis and padel balls made?

-The Renewaball is made in Western Europe.
+Renewaballs are made in Western Europe.
 By a small factory that has been making tennis balls for many decades.
 Real experts.

-Where is the Renewaball for sale?
+Where are the Renewaballs for sale?

 First the felt.
 The felt layer of a Renewaball is made of wool with a little cotton.
 We can recognize this felt layer during collection and reuse it.
-But the felt layer of 'normal' balls is made of wool/nylon/polyester.
+But the felt layer of 'normal' balls is made of wool and nylon/polyester.
 We reuse that - but not for the Renewaball because it has an organic felt layer.
 By the way: the 100% organic felt of the Renewaball is woven in a felt factory where a lot of 'normal' tennis ball felt is made, with wool, nylon, and polyester.
 This means that in theory, our biological felt could contain traces of nylon or polyester.

 But every Renewaball is 100% recyclable!

-Does the Renewaball have disadvantages?
+Do the Renewaballs have disadvantages?

 Yes, we have been able to discover one so far.
 Our felt is made entirely of wool, this was the case for all tennis balls until sometime in the early 1960s.
 Wool plays well, it is durable, and biodegradable.
-The felt of every other tennis ball brand also contain nylon/polyester.
+The felt of every other tennis ball brand also contains nylon/polyester.
 This absorbs less moisture than wool.
 So, on a wet outdoor court, the Renewaball may become a little bit slower than a 'normal' ball.

-why has it taken so long to come up with a more sustainable option?
+If tennis and padel balls are so bad for the environment, why has it taken so long to come up with a more sustainable option?

 We do not know why other brands have not come up with this kind of innovation before; however, this is what we do know:

-Is a Renewaball more expensive than the balls I normally play with?
+Are Renewaballs more expensive than the balls I normally play with?

 So far, Renewaball is the only one to do so.
 However, every brand can contribute.
 Through collaboration with such another brand, Renewaball can ensure that we can pick out those balls after collection (brand / type).
-If we know which type of ball we are dealing with during collection, we also know exactly which ingredients will come out of that ball when we separate it into rubber and felt.
+As we know which type of ball we are dealing with during collection, we also know exactly which ingredients will come out of that ball when we separate it into rubber and felt.
 This way, we can turn a specific brand ball into a Renewaball of the same brand.
-We are open to working with other brands and not just keeping the technology to ourselves.
+We are open to working with other brands, not just keeping the technology to ourselves.